T

 +

-Tap water in Barcelona is safe to drink, though it has a high mineral content which some people find affects the taste.
-To avoid this, many residents and tourists opt for bottled water, which is readily available and inexpensive.
-You can also request filtered water at most restaurants and cafes.
+Tap water in Barcelona is safe to drink, but it has a high mineral content which can give it a distinct taste and may cause mild digestive upset for some visitors.
+Most tourists opt for bottled water, which is readily available and inexpensive.
+You can also ask for 'aigua de l'aixeta' (tap water in Catalan) if you prefer to try it.

 +